 What Cloudflare Tunnel Actually Does

 The longer version: cloudflared opens persistent outbound QUIC connections to multiple Cloudflare edge nodes simultaneously.
 When a request comes in for your domain, Cloudflare routes it through one of those connections to the running daemon, which proxies it to whatever internal service you've configured.
-Cloudflare handles TLS termination at the edge — no cert-manager, no certbot, no renewal cron jobs.
+Cloudflare handles TLS termination at the edge — no certbot, no renewal cron jobs.

 What you give up: all traffic flows through Cloudflare's network.
 For a personal homelab that's not a concern.
 For something handling sensitive data, it's worth thinking about.